devopsspiral/devopsspiral.github.io/_posts/2019-10-09-quick-basic-tooling-setup-k8s.md

 alias kpw="kubectl get pods -w"
 {% endhighlight %}

 First one is self-explanatory, next 3 are CRUD type operations on file but it also works on directories.
 If it is something small I want to deploy I go with file, if it is more complicated I put all the YAMLs in directory, which also force me to keep things organized.
-Last one is just a check on pod status to see how deplyment is going just after I applied it on cluster.
+Last one is just a check on pod status to see how deployment is going just after I applied it on cluster.
 Note the *\-\-recursive* flag which will go down pointed directories to apply/delete/get everything.

 If you deploy things this way, you can then very easily review what was created with *kg*: